habib-chawki/issue-tracker-front/README.md

 ## Sprints

+### Create:

 As a user, I can create sprints by specifying their start and end dates as well as their goal.

+### Launch:

+As a user, I can start a sprint after having selected the necessary set of items from the product backlog.

 ## Scrum board